-While Arizona College Prep is a Chandler Unified School District school of choice, the District does provide bus transportation to or from the campuses.
+While Arizona College Prep is a Chandler Unified School District school of choice, the District does provide a designated number of bus seats to or from the campus via lottery.
 Pick up and drop off locations, along with corresponding times, are provided prior to the start of the school year.
-If a parent chooses to provide personal transportation for their child it is the responsibility of the parent/guardian to ensure their student arrives to school on time.
+If a parent chooses to provide personal transportation for their child, it is the responsibility of the parent/guardian to ensure their student arrives to school on time.
 We also expect parents to arrive promptly at the end of the school day.

 Students will not be permitted to leave school with any adult except the parent, or by written permission of the child's parent.
-If your student will be walking or biking to and from school, or another parent will be picking up your child to drive home after school, please file a permission card with the office at the beginning of the year.
+If your student is walking or biking to and from school, or another parent is picking up your child to drive home after school, please file a permission card with the office at the beginning of the year.
 Arizona College Prep students will not be permitted to leave campus in any car driven by someone other than the parent unless explicit written permission from the parent is on file with administration.